Please send me information about this trip

 Welcome to Chile!
 Our driver will be waiting at the airport.
 Flights usually arrive in the morning / Transfer to hotel / Lunch / Short Tour of City Center - Hotel

-Day 2: Fly from Santiago to Punta Arenas / Penguin Colony on Magdalena Island
+Day 2: Fly from Santiago to Punta Arenas / Short City Tour

-Day 3: Drive from Punta Arenas to Puerto Natales / Milodon Cave Hike & Lunch
+Day 3: Punta Arenas / Penguin Colony Navigation / Drive to Puerto Natales

-Day 4: Torres del Paine National Park / Short Hike to Blue Lagoon
+Day 5: Torres del Paine National Park / Blue Lagoon Lookout to Granite Towers

-Half-day excursion — the best option for those who want to observe and photograph the Torres towers without strenuous walking — also offers a small but significant historical footnote.
-The adventure starts with a 30-minute drive through the rugged terrain of the national park’s far eastern region, Laguna Amarga, where we can observe cyanobacteria with stromatolites and sometimes flamingos before continuing our journey to the Blue Lagoon.
-From the parking spot, we strike off on a short (half hour) walk that includes wildlife observations and views of the Paine Massif.
-Animals are abundant in this part of the park, especially guanaco and birds.
+The adventure starts with a 30-minute drive through the rugged terrain of the national park’s far eastern region, Laguna Amarga, where we observe cyanobacteria with stromatolites and sometimes flamingos, before continuing our journey to the Blue Lagoon.
+From the parking area, we strike off on a short (half hour) walk that includes wildlife observations and views of the Paine Massif.
+Wildlife is abundant in this part of the park, especially guanaco and birds.
 The avian community around Laguna Azul includes water birds, as well as condors and raptors.
 Gazing from the east, the perspective of Torres towers is much different than elsewhere in the park, and in some respects even more awe-inspiring.
 Laguna Azul is also the spot where Lady Florence Dixie, the intrepid Victorian-era British traveler, and author, first spotted the Torres del Paine mountains.
-She is considered to be the first tourist of Patagonia.
 In her 1880 book Across Patagonia, she called the three towers “Cleopatra’s Needles” because the stone monoliths resembled the obelisks of ancient Egypt.
+Return to hotel.

 Day 6: Grey Lake Navigation to Grey Glacier + Short Hike

-We will start with a short, flat hike over the Grey Lake Beach with possibility of sighting icebergs on the sand with the Grey Glacier in the skyline.
-Then continue hike for 15 minutes to the Grey Lake Peninsula Lookout, with a breathtaking view of the entire lake and native forest.
+(Rated Easy) Grey Lake hike plus roundtrip navigation by catamaran to the ice wall of Grey Glacier with opportunities to see icefall 2:45 H. We will start with a short, flat hike over the Grey Lake Beach with the possibility of sighting icebergs on the sand with the Grey Glacier in the skyline.
+Then continue the hike for 15 minutes to the Grey Lake Peninsula Lookout, with a breathtaking view of the entire lake and native forest.
 Return to the beach and board the catamaran to start the navigation to the glacier.
 Expect possible ice falls from an ice wall around 80 meters, while you enjoy a drink inside the comfort of the main cabin.
-Navigate through glacial grey water (where the glacier name came from) while surrounded by Lenga Forest for a stunning experience.
-Return to Hotel in Puerto Natales.
+Navigate through glacial greywater (where the glacier name came from) surrounded by Lenga Forest is a stunning experience.
+Return to Hotel.

 Day 9 Optional: Valpairaiso Tour and Lunch / Return to airport for departure